November 2025

 Fig.5

-Framus five-string banjo (detail of the pegbox), ca. 1974, inv.
+Framus five-string banjo (detail of the peghead), ca. 1974, inv.
 2019.0005

-The banjo is characterised by its head – a membrane that may be of animal or synthetic origin – and a round-shaped body, while the 4-, 5-, and 6-string instruments are still too often confused by the general public (fig. 2).
-Despite their similarities, these instruments belong to different musical worlds.
-With its short string attached laterally to the neck, the configuration of the 5-string banjo takes us straight back to its African origins.
-Although the tone of the banjos played with a plectrum (such as the tenor and plectrum banjos during the early days of jazz) made a profound impression during the interwar period, it is this original five-string version that historically represents its most enduring form.
-Today, it is associated with the rich repertoire of traditional American music (in old-time music and bluegrass), whereas in the 19th century the instrument occupied a central place in minstrel shows, later evolving into a style of playing known as “classic” or “fingerstyle.”
+Although the sound of banjos played with a plectrum (such as tenor and plectrum banjos in the early days of jazz) made a profound impression during the interwar period, it is this original five-string version that historically represents the instrument’s most enduring form.
+Today it is associated with the rich repertoire of traditional American music (old-time music and bluegrass).
+In the nineteenth century, the banjo occupied a central place on the minstrel show stage, later evolving towards fingerstyle, a playing technique now referred to as classic style⁴.

 Text: Gérard De Smaele